carolinan/inclusive/readme.txt

 Version 1.0.2
 Fixed an issue with the query reset for the reusable blocks.
 Added a prefix to the queries.
 Slight increase of the clickable area for toggle buttons in the responsive menu.
 The buttons should now be atleast 44x44 pixels again.
 Fixed the miniature logo link text in the menu.
+Fixed CSS problems.
+Added two new block patterns.
+Updated register_pattern to register_block_pattern due to the name change in Gutenberg.
+Added language file.
+Added Tested up to to style.css

 Version 1.0.1
 Updated PHP requirements.